emaha29/alx_html_css/html_advanced/README.md

-Created the Amazing README file in HTML
+Created the Amazing README file in HTML!